 - Does your office accept my insurance?

-If I notice a problem, how quickly can I get an appointment?
+- If I notice a problem, how quickly can I schedule a visit?

-How many times have you performed this specific procedure?
+- How many times have you performed the procedure I need?